Palawan rain forests: Flora

 About two thirds of the islands is covered in closed broadleaf evergreen forest, 10% in other closed forest, 15% in open forest or herbaceous cover and only about 5% in human settlement or agriculture.
 Much of this forest below the highlands has been cut previously, and pressure from logging and conversion of land to agriculture has reduced the quality of much of the forest.
 The forests nearest the coast are beech forests, transitioning to lowland rain forest dominated by trees of the Dipterocarpaceae family, Agalai, various species of Ficus, Water gum (Tristania), Broad leaved ballart (Exocarpos latifolius), and Swintonia foxworthyi.
 Montane rainforest is found at higher elevations (800 to 1,200 meters), and semi-deciduous forest is found in the rain shadow on the east side of the main island.

 The southern part of the main island has different forest types that depend on the soil.
-Large areas are limestone forest, featuring Cathedral cactus (Euphorbia trigona), (Aglaia argentea), Antidesma, Drypetes, and Gomphandra.
+Large areas are limestone forest, featuring cathedral cactus (Euphorbia lacei), Aglaia argentea, and species of Antidesma, Drypetes, and Gomphandra.
 There are ultramafic forests around Victoria Peak that support plants that may be associated with soils having heavy metals.
 Parts of the southern forest are dominated by Casuarina.